tarantool/doc/doc/dev_guide/c_style_guide_new.rst

 optionally strip the trailing whitespace for you; however, if applying a series of patches, this may make later patches in the series fail by changing their context lines.

-..  admonition:: Tarantool Style
-    :class: FACT

-    Do not split a cast operator from its argument with a whitespace, e.g. ``(ssize_t)inj->iparam``.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Chapter 4: Naming